September 12, 2021 Washtenaw Community College

 Our commitment to our students, employees and the entire community is to continue to provide a safer environment by mitigating the risk of the potential spread of COVID-19.
 The best way to protect one another is to get vaccinated.
 WCC strongly encourages and supports vaccinations.
 Walk-in vaccine clinics are widely available in Washtenaw County or at a vaccination site near you.

-Listed below are our latest safety protocols – which went into effect on August 2, 2021 – that students, employees and visitors to the WCC campus are expected to follow.
+Listed below are our latest safety protocols – last updated on August 5, 2021 – that students, employees and visitors to the WCC campus are expected to follow.
 These and all other safety practices could change as the pandemic and health officials’ guidelines change.

 - All students and employees are required to continue to report if they test positive for COVID-19.
 Contact tracing will be conducted as appropriate.